 A stand your ground case in Florida recently made national headlines.
 Earlier this week, an Uber driver shot and killed a man who threatened him with what he believed to be a gun.
 This post recaps the Florida case.
 And it discusses the legal implications had this occurred in Wisconsin.

 If you are facing any kind of criminal charges, contact Meyer Van Severen at (414) 270-0202.
 We answer phone calls 24/7.

 Florida Stand Your Ground

 In the most recent case, Uber driver Robert Westlake was driving a passenger home when Jason Boek started tailgating his vehicle, eventually running him off the road.
 Boek believed that his girlfriend was in the car.
 However, an unrelated female was actually the passenger.
-Boek threatened Westlake, telling him that he has a gun.
+Boek threatened Westlake, telling him that he had a gun.
 When Boek reached for his waistband, Westlake shot him once in the chest.
-It was later revealed that Boek only had a cell phone.
-The entire encounter was caught on Westlake’s dashcam, which shows Boek cutting Westlake off, exiting his vehicle and pointing an object at Westlake.
-Boek can be heard saying “I’ve got a pistol.”
+Cops eventually found Boek only had a cell phone.
+Westlake caught the entire encounter on dashcam, which showed Boek cutting Westlake off, exiting his vehicle and pointing an object at Westlake.
+And Boek said “I’ve got a pistol.”
 That’s when Westlake shot one round, striking Boek in the chest.
-The Florida sheriff explained that this is a classic stand your ground case.
+Florida prosecutors explained that this was a classic stand your ground case.

 Stand Your Ground in Wisconsin